Chun perseveres, holds off Thompson to win Women's PGA

 Thompson hasn’t won an LPGA Tour event since 2019, and her lone major victory came as a teenager at Mission Hills in the California desert in 2014.
 She’s certainly had chances.
 She lost a five-stroke lead during the final round of last year’s U.S. Women’s Open at Olympic Club.

-This year she was 10 strokes back after the first round before steadily chasing down Chun.
+At Congressional she was 10 strokes back after the first round before steadily chasing down Chun.
 Thompson made birdies on Nos.
 1 and 3 on Sunday.
 Chun bogeyed Nos.
-2 and 4 to fall out of the lead.
+2 and 4 to fall behind.

-The 16th hole, where Chun had to take an unplayable lie and made double bogey Saturday, was the turning point in her favor in the final round.
+The 16th hole, where Chun took an unplayable lie and a double bogey the previous day, was the turning point in her favor in the final round.
 Thompson was just short and right of the green in two shots but took four from there to make bogey, while Chun rolled in her birdie putt after a long wait.

-Lee, who trailed by six at the start of the day, just missed an eagle putt on 16 that could have tied her for the lead.
-When Thompson birdied 15 and Lee bogeyed 17, the Australian was three behind.
+Lee, who trailed by six at the start of the day, just missed an eagle putt on No. 16 that could have tied her for the lead.
+When Thompson birdied the 15th and Lee bogeyed the 17th, the Australian was three behind.

-A terrific approach on the final hole gave Lee a short birdie putt, but after making that for a final-round 70, she still needed Thompson to drop two more strokes.
+A terrific approach on the final hole gave Lee a short birdie putt, but after making that, she still needed Thompson to drop two more strokes.

-That actually happened, but Lee’s birdie and two pars on the final three holes were enough to win.
+That actually happened, but Chun’s birdie and two pars on the final three holes were enough to win.

+“I never really felt too out of it after turning at even par after nine,” said Lee, this year’s U.S. Women’s Open champ.
+“I thought if I can make one or two birdies coming in, then I might have a chance.”

+Chun has spoken in the past about battling depression, and she became emotional after this victory when discussing a recent conversation she had with her sister.

 Follow Noah Trister at https://twitter.com/noahtrister